How to Export from Vietnam To The EU // Regulations, Taxes, and Tariffs when importing to the European Union

 How To Export From Vietnam To The EU

 The newly introduced “Investment Protection Agreement” between the EU and Vietnam aims to remove most import and export taxes on goods.
 It was signed by the European Commission and the Vietnamese government and ratified by the largest economies in Europe.
 As a result, the EU instantly eliminated most taxes on Vietnamese goods, while Vietnam eliminated taxes on 65% of EU-originated goods.
-This guide will explain the basics of shipping between the European Union and Vietnam, including average costs and regulations.
+This guide provides an overview of the basics of shipping between the European Union and Vietnam, including average costs and relevant regulations.
 Read more about taxes and regulations.

 Key Numbers For EU-Vietnam Trade:

-Vietnam is the 17th largest exporter of goods to the European Union and the second largest exporter from the ASEAN block.
+Vietnam is the 17th largest exporter of goods to the European Union and the second-largest exporter from the ASEAN bloc.

 The EU exports high-tech products, aircraft, cars, and industrial machinery to Vietnam.